 - 8 chicken thigh fillets (approx. 600g / 1¼lb), diced (see Note 1)

 - 3 tablespoons Patak’s Tikka Masala Spice Paste (or to taste)

-- 400ml coconut milk
+- 400 ml tin coconut milk

-- 300g basmati rice to serve
+- Basmati rice and/or naans to serve

-- Add the tikka spice paste and stir to coat the chicken and onions in the spice paste.
+- Add the tikka masala spice paste and stir to coat the chicken and onions in the spice paste.
 Fry for another minute, stirring occasionally.

 - Add about ¾ of the tin of coconut milk and stir.
 Bring to the boil and then turn down and cook for 10 minutes.

-I am linking this up to Brilliant Blog Posts and Cook Blog Share.
+I am linking this up to Cook Blog Share.